 1. Where does the water come from?

 A 2011 earthquake, the strongest ever recorded in Japan, and ensuing tsunami caused structural damage to Fukushima’s reactor buildings, about 220 kilometers (135 miles) north of Tokyo.
-About 100 cubic meters of groundwater flows in daily, where it mixes with melted fuel and becomes contaminated.
+While Tepco cycles in water to keep fuel and debris cool, about 100 cubic meters of groundwater flows in daily and becomes contaminated.
 The tainted water is pumped out and run through something called the Advanced Liquid Processing System, or ALPS, then stored in one of roughly 1,000 tanks at the site.
 The processing removes most of the radioactive elements except for tritium.
 Before being released, the so-called tritiated water would be reprocessed to ensure all of it meets safety standards, according to the Ministry of Economy, Trade and Industry.

 A form of hydrogen that has two extra neutrons, making it weakly radioactive.
 It is naturally produced in the upper atmosphere and also is a common byproduct of nuclear power generation.
 It has various applications including in making nuclear weapons, in medicine as a biological tracer, and in producing such glow-in-the-dark items as exit signs and watch dials.